Chundzha: Origin of the name

-There are several versions of the origin of the name Chundzha.
-According to the research of the historian Daulet Kunikeev, the name of the Chundzha village is associated with the Dzungar-Kazakh battle of the 16th century.
-According to him: “After the victory in the Orbulak battle since 1643, the biggest battle was the Dzungar-Kazakh battle of 1683 in the Karadal valley.
-The reason is that the defeat of 10,000 soldiers of the Dzungarian Chundzha by 6,000 troops under the command of Almerek batyr was an unprecedented historical victory."
-In this unprecedented historical victory, Almerek batyr beheaded the commander of the Eastern Seven Rivers Galdan Boshogtu, Chundzha, on a huge front.
-Daulet Kunikeev mentioned that this battle took place in the current village of Chundzha.
-Consequently, the locals began to call this vast territory "the place of Chundzha's death."
 Focusing on the work of the Mongolian language researcher Napil Bazylkhan, Alimgazy Dauletkhan left the following notes in the name of Chundzha: The last toponymic name of the fortress at the junction of nine roads, built by the heirs to the throne of Dschinghis Khan and monitoring the well-being of military and trade routes military (station, fire - means Lenger- Chundzha), came down to us as "Chundzha".
 “In modern Mongolian language occurs in the form of Conji.
 In the Kazakh language it is found as a toponym represented by "Шонжы".
 The meaning of the word "Conji" in the Mongolian language: 1.
 A high rock that guards from afar.
 2. (figurative) Fortress; Fortification protecting the border areas”.
 Therefore, the word Conji translated into the Kazakh language are now used as "Chundzha" or “Шонжы”.
+In East Turkestan, near the city of Urimсhi, there is a district called "Shonzhi" where local Kazakhs are densely populated.

+According to a report made by russian colonel Nikolai Friederiks in 1869, toponym "Chundzja" comes from the name of chinese citizen Junji of taranchi tribe.